jplgarcia/webcm/README.md

 ## How it works?

 The Cartesi Machine emulator library was compiled to WASM using Emscripten toolchain.
-Then a simple C program instantiates a new Linux machine and boots in interactive terminak.
+Then a simple C program instantiates a new Linux machine and boots in interactive terminal.

 To have a terminal in the browser the following projects were used: